Moor files

 _filterTodos: SELECT * FROM todos WHERE $predicate;

-method that can be used to construct dynamic filters at runtime:
+Drift will generate a Selectable<Todo> method with a predicate parameter that can be used to construct dynamic filters at runtime:

 Stream<List<Todo>> watchInCategory(int category) {